zouharvi/uds-snlp-tutorial/README.md

 # UdS SNLP Tutorial

-Incomplete slides for SNLP tutorials of Summer 2021 at University of Saarland.
+Incomplete slides for Statistical Natural Language Processing tutorials of Summer 2021 at University of Saarland.

-Compile slides using pandoc and the provided script (handout includes notes and disables iterative lists):
-- `./build.sh machine-translation handout`
-- `./build.sh machine-translation tutorial`
+## Outline

 Schedule (links provided only to semi-finished materials):
 - Introduction